ChromaPDX/chroma-fund-docs/docs/source/chroma_fund/overview.rst

 On the sidebar of the **admin** section select **users**.

 User roles are highlighted in blue and can be toggled on and off.

+.. note:: If you are running a demo instance of Chroma.fund you can always navigate to /admin/automation to run the scripts